Diabetes and COVID-19: Wichita entrepreneur offering free resources to control blood sugar

 Find a number of educational videos here, at DiabetesCare and also available in Spanish.

-Through a partnership with the American Diabetes Association, American Association of Dietetics, a local telemedicine company and a device company, KingFit is providing cellular devices for $10/month offering 24-7 access to doctors via text or phone call as well as discounted medicine and low-cost digital visits with providers.
+Through a partnership with a local telemedicine company and a device company, KingFit is providing cellular devices for $10/month offering 24-7 access to doctors via text or phone call as well as discounted medicine and low-cost digital visits with providers.